 1. The processing time and shipping time advertised are on average.
-For the shipping time, there could be a delay for some package, especially during the peak season.
+For the shipping time, there could be a delay for some packages, especially during peak season.
 For the processing time, if the product is ready in our warehouse they can process the same day or the next day after your order.
-If we have to order from the supplier, the processing time is around 2-3days including the time we need to receive the product in our warehouse. sometimes the supplier may be lack in stock, then we will inform you about the delay.
+If we have to order from the supplier, the processing time is around 1-3 days including the time we need to receive the product in our warehouse. sometimes the supplier maybe lack in stock, then we will inform you about the delay.
 If you have stable orders we normally recommend our customer to buy the private inventory to put in our warehouse so as to accelerate the processing time.
-We have warehouses in YIWU, SHENZHEN, USA(east and west) for better handling of the shipment.
+We have our own warehouses in YIWU, SHENZHEN, USA(east and west) for better handling of the shipment.

 2. Make sure that your suppliers always have what you sell in stock.
 If your suppliers don’t have sufficient inventory, maybe it will take your suppliers a longer time to process your orders since they need to purchase your products.